absmach/supermq/docs/messaging.md

 to every command.

 ###### Subtopics
-In order to use MQTT subtopics and extend the channel with subtopic or name the channel using your own naming convention, You can simply add any prefix on base `/messages` topic.
+In order to use MQTT subtopics and extend the channel with subtopic or name the channel using your own naming convention, You can simply add any suffix on base ` /channels/<channel_id>/messages` topic.

 Example subtopic publish/subscribe for bedroom temperature would be

 `channels/<channel_id>/messages/bedroom/temperature`

 Subtopics are generic and multilevel, You can use any prefix with any level depth.
-However for the sake of simplicity we recommend to keep it simple and design your topics at max 2 or 3 level depth.

 Topic with subtopics are propagated to NATS broker in the following format

 `channel.<channel_id>.<optional_subtopic>`

 Subscription directly to NATS on our example channel with subtopic

 `channels/<channel_id>/messages/bedroom/temperature` would be in format `channel.<channel_id>.bedroom.temperature`

 For more information and examples checkout [official nats.io documentation](https://nats.io/documentation/writing_applications/subscribing/)

 ## CoAP